 I love anything desert related ( I'm a big hiker) and I especially enjoy Hart's slightly strange oversaturated color palette with an infra-red effect.
 The skies are pink, the ground is blue and anything goes in this alternate reality.

-If you live in New York, be sure and check out The Other Art Fair in Brooklyn on through Sunday, November 11.
+If you live in New York, Chicago, London or Sydney be sure and check out The Other Art Fair near you!

 Have you been to the Other Art Fair?
 Which artists were your favorite?
 Are you into painting or photography?
 Portraiture or Landscape?
 Tell me in the comments below!